What do Americans of all generations have in common? They’re lonely.

 “While we know that this is a group that’s coming of age and making life transitions, these findings give us a clear and surprising picture of how this generation perceives themselves,” notes Douglas Nemecek, chief medical officer for behavioral health at Cigna.

 So what accounts for the growing loneliness among younger generations?
 Some researchers point to smartphones and social media.
-A recent study published by Clinical Psychological Science suggests teens who spent more time on social media were more likely than their peers to report mental health issues.
+For instance, a 2017 study published by Clinical Psychological Science suggests teens who spent more time on social media were more likely than their peers to report mental health issues.

 “As we know from decades of research, people who interact with others face-to-face are less likely to be lonely.
 Recent research suggests that those who spend more time on social media, in contrast, are more likely to be lonely,” explains Jean Twenge, professor of psychology at San Diego State University.